This is the featured image of the Making Big Room House - The Complete Guide To Kick And Bass Creation blog article.

 Big Room House is a sub-genre of Electro-House that established itself in 2010.
-It grew out of a craving for huge drops when the festival scene really started booming.
+It grew out of a craving for huge drops when the festival scene started booming.
 What makes it Big Room?
-Obviously it sounds like a big room; but, technically speaking, it’s the use of powerful detuned leads and deep sub-bass kicks.
-Unlike other genres of House, Big Room always features a boomy sub that follows the kick drum instead of the lead.
-Also, the melodies are almost always minor and the number of elements is usually minimal on the drop.
-In this article, I’ll go over how to make the two most important elements in Big Room: The Kick and the Lead.
+It sounds like a big room, but technically speaking, it's the use of powerful detuned leads and deep sub-bass kicks.
+Unlike other House genres, Big Room always features a boomy sub that follows the kick drum instead of the lead.
+Also, the melodies are almost always minor, and the number of elements is usually minimal on the drop.
+In this article, I'll review how to make Big Room's two most essential elements: The Kick and the Lead.

 The kick comprises two layers: a bass layer and a transient layer.
-I’ll start off by showing you how to make the bass layer in Native Instruments’ Massive.
+I'll show you how to make the bass layer in Native Instruments' Massive.

-To begin, open up a fresh instance of Massive, set oscillator 1 to Groan II and assign envelopes to control the parameters as shown.
-On the wavetable position and amp, they will give the kick the right texture.
-The envelopes controlling pitch give the bass a percussive pitched attack.
+To begin, open up a fresh instance of Massive, set oscillator 1 to Groan II, and assign envelopes to control the parameters as shown.
+They will give the kick the right texture on the wavetable position and amp.
+The envelopes' controlling pitch gives the bass a percussive pitched attack.
 Make sure the pitch of the oscillator is set to +48.

 Big Room - Bass - Oscillator